atykhonov/ucucsds/advanced-database-systems/README.md

 ![Cloudera installation](./images/cloudera-installation.png)

-Click `Next`, then `Next`, accept the license, `Next` accept the license again, and wait until it will be installed.
+Click `Next`, then `Next`, accept the license, click `Next`, accept the license again, and wait until it will be installed.

 When installation is finished, the wizard prompts you to visit `http://master.cloudera:7180/`.
 Do it!

 # Cloudera configuration

-So, open `http://master.cloudera:7180/` and you'll get login page.
+Open `http://master.cloudera:7180/` and you'll get login page.
 Use username `admin` and password `admin`.
-(If you don't see login page, but page not found just wait for a while and try again).
+(If you don't see login page, but "Unable to load page" instead, just wait for a while and try again).

-On the next page accept the licence.

-On the next page choose default edition (i.e. just click `Continue`).

-On the next page again click `Continue`.
+## End User License Terms and Conditions

+Check `Yes, I accept the End User License Terms and Conditions.` and click `Continue`.

+## Which edition do you want to deploy?

+Click `Continue`.

+## Thank you for choosing Cloudera Manager and CDH.

+Click `Continue`.

 ## Specify hosts for your CDH cluster installation.